Super closeup of the top four rows of floating bookshelves and the top part of the tv

 Mock up diagram of the layout of the shelves, a TV and three cabinets for covered storage

-Katie had found the Ivar pine cabinets at IKEA and wanted to use those as a bottom layer of floating closed storage with a walnut countertop also from JThomasHomeGoods.
+Katie had found the Ivar pine cabinets at IKEA and thought they’d be the perfect size and perfect solution for floating closed storage with a walnut countertop also from JThomasHomeGoods.

 I sent K+J, a file with twelve proposed versions (created in Canva) of how the shelves could layout and still have some closed storage.